La Passione (1996 film): Production

-Soundtrack
+Music

-On the film soundtrack, Shirley Bassey provides vocals on two tracks.
-(La Passione and a duet with Chris Rea Shirley Do You Own A Ferrari).The song La Passione was a big hit for Dame Shirley Bassey.
+On the film soundtrack, Shirley Bassey provides vocals on two tracks: La Passione and a duet with Chris Rea entitled Shirley Do You Own A Ferrari?
+The song La Passione was a big hit for Dame Shirley Bassey.
 The soundtrack was redone in recent years with new music, and was re-released in November 2015 in a deluxe package which consists of two CDs, consisting of remastered and remixed original and new tracks, and two DVDs, first consisting of re-edited original and new short films to accompany the music along with an interview with Rea, while second of a documentary about Wolfgang Von Trips, enclosed within a 72-page book.